-Stationed on the Saint John's campus, it provides a trained, resident crew to protect against fire and to respond to any emergency request.
+Stationed on the Saint John's campus, it provides a trained resident crew to protect against fire and to respond to any emergency request.
 It protects over 90 structures and 2800 staff, students, and monks.
 It participates in the area's mutual aid fire group-the Central Minnesota Fire Aid Association.
 The Fire Department is presently staffed with volunteers from the monastery and students.
 All members train according to NFPA standards for interior/structural firefighting.
 The Department apparatus includes two pumper trucks, a 102-foot aerial truck, a grass fire rig, and a medical response unit.

-The fire detection and protection systems are monitored twenty-four hours a day, all year long, by the Dispatcher at the University's Life Safety Services office.
-The Dispatcher can page the Department (or its officers) to respond to alarms at any time.
-The Life Safety Services office of the University and the Fire Department work very closely to provide fire and life safety protection to the campus.
-The Fire Department supports and responds with the University EMT Squad to provide basic life support for medical emergencies.
+The fire detection and protection systems are monitored twenty-four hours a day, all year long, by the Dispatcher at the SJU Life Safety Services office.
+The Dispatcher can page the Department (or its officers) to respond to alarms anytime.
+The SJU Life Safety Services office and the St. John's Fire Department work very closely to provide fire and life safety protection to the campus.
+The Fire Department supports and responds with the SJU EMT Squad to provide basic life support for medical emergencies.

 Each of the residence halls and apartments is equipped with emergency lighting powered by emergency batteries or backup generators.
-The Exit signs and fire detection equipment also contain backup batteries to keep the systems operating in the event of a power failure.
+The exit signs and fire detection equipment also contain backup batteries to keep the systems operating in the event of a power failure.